Best supplements and coping strategies for burnout

 It may be easier said than done, but getting a good night’s sleep is essential for managing the symptoms of burnout.
 During sleep, our bodies repair—and sleep deprivation is linked to impeded cognitive ability and a lessened ability to manage emotions.

-If you’re struggling to switch off after a stressful day, there’s a number of steps you can try:
+If you’re struggling to switch off after a long day, there’s a number of steps you can try:

 Are you getting the right mix of nutrients and vitamins?
 Various vitamins—including vitamin E, B12, and D—are all linked to more restful sleep.